Scheduler#

 class aidge_core.ParallelScheduler#

-__init__(self: aidge_core.aidge_core.ParallelScheduler, graph_view: aidge_core.aidge_core.GraphView) None#
+__init__(self: aidge_core.aidge_core.ParallelScheduler, graph_view: aidge_core.aidge_core.GraphView, reset_cp_model: bool = True) None#

-forward(self: aidge_core.aidge_core.ParallelScheduler, forward_dims: bool = True, data: List[aidge_core.aidge_core.Tensor] = []) None#
+forward(self: aidge_core.aidge_core.ParallelScheduler, forward_dims: bool = True, data: list[aidge_core.aidge_core.Tensor] = []) None#

 generate_scheduling(self: aidge_core.aidge_core.Scheduler) None#

-get_static_scheduling(self: aidge_core.aidge_core.Scheduler, step: int = 0) List[aidge_core.aidge_core.Node]#
+get_static_scheduling(self: aidge_core.aidge_core.Scheduler, step: int = 0) list[aidge_core.aidge_core.StaticSchedulingElement]#

 graph_view(*args, **kwargs)#